 (e) If an environmental site assessment has been undertaken, a copy of the full report.

 B. Site visit.
 It will be the policy of the Board to conduct a site visit.
-The applicant, and any professionals that have contributed to the plan will be expected to attend unless excused by the Board.
-This visit will be arranged at the convenience of the Board usually before the Board conference.
+The applicant and any professionals that have contributed to the plan will be expected to attend unless excused by the Board.
+This visit will be arranged at the convenience of the Board, usually before the Board conference.
 The purpose of the visit is to acquaint the Board members with details of the site, access to the site, and to envision the proposed development.
 This will enable the members to more accurately assess the proposal.

 C. Notice to abutters.
 All abutters and abutters to abutters who would be entitled to notice under the formal site plan review procedure shall be notified by regular mail that a plan has been submitted for review and of the date and time of the scheduled conference.